yunshi-stacy/midterm/README.md

 account.
 Create a new repository on GitHub.com and then clone it to your local machine using GitHub Desktop.

-## Demo
+## Prototype

-These screenshots demonstate the functionality of the application.
-You do not need to use this exact layout or style—feel free to make it look however you want, as long as the functionality is the same.
+To see a visual representation of how the story map should work, take a look at this [clickable prototype](https://marvelapp.com/bf2c9h) that uses [Marvel](http://marvelapp.com).
+Please note that this prototype is only meant to represent the functionality of the story map.
+Feel free to use your own layout, color, and other styles, as long as the functionality is the same.
+Your story map will use a different dataset.

+Below are individual screenshots from that prototype.

 ![Midterm Application, Screen 1](/images/midterm-demo-streets1.png)
 ![Midterm Application, Screen 2](/images/midterm-demo-streets2.png)